Positive action definition

 Positive action means the steps that your employer can take to address the different needs or past track record of disadvantage or low participation of people who share a particular protected characteristic.

-Positive action means the steps that an employer can take to encourage people from groups with different needs or with a past track record of disadvantage or low participation to apply for jobs.
+Positive action means the steps that you can take as an employer to encourage people from groups with different needs or with a past track record of disadvantage or low participation to apply for jobs.

-Positive action means the steps that the RCC can take to encourage people from groups with different needs, or with a past record of disadvantage or low participation, to apply for positions within the RCC.
+Positive action means the steps that a college is allowed (but not required) to take to encourage people with a protected characteristic from groups with different needs or with a past track record of disadvantage or low participation to access education.